A three-year residency program for medical physicists is a clinical training program for a career in radiation oncology physics.

 About the Program

-Emory's Radiation Oncology Medical Physics Residency Program is a two-year training program, under the supervision of experienced board certified radiation oncology physicists, within the Emory University School of Medicine.
+Emory's Radiation Oncology Medical Physics Residency Program is a three-year training program, under the supervision of experienced board certified radiation oncology physicists, within the Emory University School of Medicine.
 The Program's objective is to provide clinical training in radiation oncology physics that will prepare the graduate for board certification in the specialty of Therapeutic Radiological Physics by the American Board of Radiology and for a professional career in radiation oncology physics.
 The program is accredited by the Commission on Accreditation of Medical Physics Education Programs through 2021.

 The program provides residents with comprehensive training and experience in order to attain competency in the areas of dosimetry, treatment planning, treatment aid design and fabrication, brachytherapy, radiation safety, radiation machine calibration, imaging, special procedures and quality assurance.